anouarharrou/log-purger/README.md

 * Compression settings
 * Retention policies

-Additionally, Log Purger provides a bash script `check_disk_usage.sh`, which monitors disk usage and triggers the purge script when the usage exceeds a specified threshold.
+Additionally, Log Purger provides a bash script `purge_crontab.sh`, which monitors disk usage and triggers the purge script when the usage exceeds a specified threshold.
 It can also send email notifications upon triggering.

 ## Features